intellij-rust/intellij-rust/CONTRIBUTING.md

     `build/distributions` which can be installed into IntelliJ IDEA via `Install plugin from disk...` action found in `Settings > Plugins`.

-  - `./gradlew :runIdea` -- run a development IDE with the plugin installed.
+  - `./gradlew :runIde` -- run a development IDE with the plugin installed.

   - `./gradlew :test` -- more than a thousand tests.
 We love tests!

-  - `./gradlew :performanceTest` -- a couple of high level performance tests.

 Note the `:` in front of the task name.
 The repository contains two independent plugins for Rust and TOML, which are organized as gradle subprojects.
 Running